Our skin plays a vital role in keeping us healthy. It controls the temperature of our bodies, holds in fluids and protects us from infection.

 Burns are often a consequence of preventable accidents.
 If someone else’s carelessness contributed to your injuries, you should not have to shoulder the immense financial burden of a major burn.

 Turn to Walkup, Melodia, Kelly & Schoenberger, one of the nation’s premier personal injury firms.
-Our attorneys have secured millions of dollars in financial recovery for burn injury victims.
+Our San Francisco burn injury attorneys have secured millions of dollars in financial recovery for burn injury victims.
 Based in San Francisco, California, our lawyers handle serious burn accidents nationwide.

 Complete our contact form or call our office at (415) 981-7210 to request your free initial consultation.